vertexproject/synapse/docs/synapse/devguides/devops_cell.rst

     #. cell.yaml values

     These may all be mixed and matched for a given deployment.
-    If a backup of a service is made and the deployment uses configuration data from command line arguments and environmental variables, those will need to be considered when moving/restoring the backup.
+    If a backup of a service is made and the deployment uses configuration data from command line arguments and environment variables, those will need to be considered when moving/restoring the backup.

 Starting a Cell Service
 -----------------------